Magnitude homology of real hyperplane arrangements: Recollections

-This product does not depend on the choice of defining forms: geometrically, $FG$ is the face reached by starting from a relative interior point of $F$ and moving a sufficiently small distance toward a relative interior point of $G$ (see Figure \ref{fig:tits_product}).
+For any $F,G\in\FF(\A)$, we have $FG\in \FF(\A)$.
+Geometrically, $FG$ is the face reached by starting from a relative interior point of $F$ and moving a sufficiently small distance toward a relative interior point of $G$ (see Figure \ref{fig:tits_product}).